Go to:Introduction to the Instructor Resources

 The remedy under such conditions is to descend to a more profound and primitive level.
 To be imprisoned or shipwrecked or forced into the army would permanently show the good of life to many an over-educated pessimist.
 Living in the open air and on the ground, the lop-sided beam of the balance slowly rises to the level line; and the over-sensibilities and insensibilities even themselves out.
 The good of all the artificial schemes and fevers fades and pales; and that of seeing, smelling, tasting, sleeping, and daring and doing with one's body, grows and grows.
 The savages and children of nature, to whom we deem ourselves so much superior, certainly are alive where we are often dead.

 Donald Dewsbury (1990) describes how the contemporary conflict between animal researchers and animal welfare advocates can be traced back almost 200 years.
 He describes the Victorian era anti-vivesectionist movement that developed from, and in response to, the humane movement in England that had spurred the creation of the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
 Similar movements and legislative efforts to restrict animal research arose in the United States shortly thereafter.
 Dewsbury describes the conflicted position of many British evolutionists, including Charles Darwin, who simultaneously held a deep love for animals and also a strong belief in the benefits of animal research.
 Darwin was a staunch opponent of animal cruelty but a supporter of vivesection.
-William James had similarly complex attitudes, referring to vivesection as a " painful duty. " Dewsbury provides several examples of researchers and university administrators who were attacked by the media during the antivivisection movement, just as they are today by animal rights advocates; early targets included G. Stanley Hall, John Watson, Ivan Pavlov, and Edward Thorndike.
+William James had similarly complex attitudes, referring to vivesection as a "painful duty."
+Dewsbury provides several examples of researchers and university administrators who were attacked by the media during the antivivisection movement, just as they are today by animal rights advocates; early targets included G. Stanley Hall, John Watson, Ivan Pavlov, and Edward Thorndike.
 The APA Committee on Animal Experimentation was formed in 1924.
 Dewsbury suggests that although the animal rights movement today is much broader than the anti-vivesection movement of the latter 19th and early 20th centuries, the criticisms voiced by animal advocates are very similar: animal research is unnecessary because alternatives are available, animal research involves pain and suffering, and animal researchers are more concerned about career ambitions than animal welfare.
 In both time periods, scientists have argued against these claims.
 See Baldwin (1993) and Bowd and Shapiro (1993) for essays for and against animal research in psychology.
+See Saucier & Cain (2006) and Knight, Vrij, Bard, & Brandon (2009) for research on the roots of attitudes about animal research.

-In 1982, B. F. Skinner gave a presentation to the American Psychological Association entitled, " Why we are not acting to save the world. " The talk was published in 1987 in his book Upon Further Reflection.
-(See Rumph, Ninness, McCuller, & Ninness, 2005, for a reflection on where we are 20 years after Skinner delivered his talk.)
+In 1982, B. F. Skinner gave a presentation to the American Psychological Association entitled, " Why we are not acting to save the world. " The talk was published in his1987 book Upon Further Reflection.
 As students learn about Skinner and behaviorism, instructors can include information about Skinner's take on the environmental crisis.
 In his talk Skinner criticized efforts of environmental (and other) social activist groups as not consistent with operant learning principles.

 Many organizations are dedicated to the prevention of nuclear war, overpopulation, and the exhaustion and destruction of a livable environment, but their protests are necessarily directed toward governments, religions and economic systems, and there they stop.
 Moreover, the principal modus operandi of these organizations is to frighten people, rather than offer them a world to which they will turn because of the reinforcing consequences of doing so (Skinner, 1987, p.
 13).